 Not all is lost for those savvy anglers.
-It’s time to learn where those pre spawn walleyes are going during those high water periods.
-Then once you locate the walleye it’s time setup fishing strategies that will capitalize on those behaviors.
+It’s time to learn where those pre-spawn walleyes are going during those high water periods.
+Then once you locate the walleye it’s time set up fishing strategies that will capitalize on those behaviors.

 When the river spills over its banks, the flow is also going to exponentially increase and muddy water conditions are imminent.
 This will start pushing walleyes tight to shore and even up into shallow cover along the shoreline.
-Walleye push to the banks, structure, riffraff and current breaks to escape the river’s heavy current.
+Walleye push to the banks, structure, riffraff, and current breaks to escape the river’s heavy current.
 They also feed on the baitfish that has also moved into these locations.
 Channels and ditches that are typically inferior locations can offer excellent spots.

 These locations are all close to the shoreline making them easy for shoreline fishermen to target these walleye.
 Even boat anglers can easily cast along the structure.
-Most of these types of structure allow for walleye to suspend in the riffraff.
+Most of these types of structures allow for walleye to suspend in the riffraff.
 To catch these suspended walleye, use a bright High-Ball Floater tipped with an Impulse Swim’n Grub.
 Rig these in a Carolina Rig using an inline sinker then an 18-48 inch leader followed with a high-ball floater.
-This technique will put jig right in the face of a walleye.
+This technique will put a jig right in the face of a walleye.
 One of my favorite combinations is an orange jig head with a sunrise grub tail.
 This highly visible color combination allows the walleye to see the jig from a greater distance.

 High muddy water is notorious for pushing fish into new locations and confusing fishermen.
 Looking for breaks in the heavy current allows a fisherman to target active walleye.
 Once walleye are located, it is time to get the lure placed in the exact right locations.
-In muddy water walleye need a lure right in front of their face.
-This means it is critical to use highly visible lures and being very specific with your cast.
+In muddy water, walleye need a lure right in front of their face.
+This means it is critical to use highly visible lures and be very specific with your cast.
 Using these aspects together allows a fisherman to turn tough fishing conditions into a successful walleye fishing trip.